jpscharf/laracast-download/readme.md

 get a lot of time to sit in front of a traditional screen.

 As a new member I came in and there were 132 videos at the time.
-I got stick of downloading them all manually.
+I got sick of downloading them all manually.